Governance Assurance & Capital Stewardship

 Execution can be delegated.
 Accountability cannot.

 Across mining, infrastructure and long-life assets, the conditions under which ownership is exercised have changed materially.
-Sustained capital discipline, expanding regulatory and ESG obligations, and increasing delivery complexity now shape not only outcomes, but how decisions must be made, evidenced and defended over time across multiple jurisdictions.
-Transparency expectations have evolved accordingly, requiring owners to demonstrate how risk, capital and long-term obligations were governed at the point they were accepted, with clear accountability maintained as assets progress through their lifecycle.
+Sustained capital discipline, expanding regulatory and ESG obligations, and increasing delivery complexity now require owners to demonstrate not only outcomes, but how decisions were made, governed and defended at the point risk and capital were accepted.
+As execution is delegated across multiple parties and jurisdictions, accountability remains with owners, increasing the need for transparent, evidence-based governance at decision points where exposure is crystallised and long-term obligations are set.

 Global assurance and regulatory frameworks increasingly reinforce that transparency is no longer achieved through reporting outcomes alone.
 Owners are expected to demonstrate how judgement was exercised, trade-offs were considered and authority was applied at critical decision points, with ESG, capital and strategic intent governed together and traceable over time across the asset lifecycle.

 While execution models have continued to evolve and specialise, accountability has not transferred with them.
-Decisions taken across feasibility, delivery, operations and closure carry enduring financial, regulatory and social consequences, requiring independent owner-side governance to maintain control, transparency and defensibility as execution is delegated over the full asset lifecycle.
+Decisions taken across feasibility, delivery, operations and closure carry enduring financial, regulatory and social consequences, requiring independent governance assurance to preserve transparency, defensibility and owner authority as execution is delegated across the asset lifecycle.

 Decision points concentrate risk under modern conditions